skjolber/mockito-rest-spring/README.md

     * interceptors
   * simple JUnit Rule setup

-all with the regular advantages of Mockito.
-Prerequisites:
+all with the regular advantages of [Mockito].
+The REST API must be available either in the form of an annotated interface or a concrete implemenation.

-  * REST web-service bean (API or implementation) must be on test-classpath

 While the primary target is Spring-flavored REST, there is really no constraints on using other implementations.